 You’ve decided it’s time to start an SEO campaign and get your business in front of your customers.
 However, the jargon and technical terms used by SEO agencies can often leave you scratching your head and nodding along or having to look up the terms yourself.

 Well you’re in the right place!
-We’ve put together a handy SEO glossary which explains the most common SEO terms we use when producing our free website review for clients.
+We’ve put together a handy SEO glossary which explains the most common SEO terms we use when produce an SEO analysis for clients.

 Above the fold – Is the area of the web page that can be viewed without having to scroll down the page.
 The phrase originally comes from the newspaper industry, were the most important items are placed above the fold so people could see it first.